liteljaime/junior-infra-task/report.md

 **PROS**

-* Quick configuration to start using the platform.
+* Minimal configuration to start using the platform.
 * More than 400 integrations [see here](https://docs.datadoghq.com/integrations/)
 * Excells in troubleshouting complex systems.
 Can identify bugs with pinpoint accuracy.